Directed strongly walk-regular graphs: Strongly connected regular digraphs

 \section{Strongly connected regular digraphs}

-In order to study the case that $\mul>0$, from now on we assume that the digraphs are strongly connected and regular; see Lemma \ref{strongly connected}.
+In order to study the case that $\mul>0$, from now on we consider strongly connected and regular digraphs; see Lemma \ref{strongly connected}.
 We denote the set of all diagonalizable digraphs (that is, digraphs with diagonalizable adjacency matrix) by $\mathcal{D}$.
 For these digraphs, all roots of the minimal polynomial are simple.
 By $\mathcal{D}_{\theta}$ we denote the set of digraphs whose minimal polynomial has all but one root simple, and the nonsimple root is $\theta$ and it has multiplicity $2$.
-For example, the three digraphs in Section \ref{sec:3ev} that are cospectral to a strongly-regular digraph, are in $\mathcal{D}_{0}$.
+For example, the three digraphs in Section \ref{sec:3ev} that are cospectral to a strongly regular digraph, are in $\mathcal{D}_{0}$.
 The following result shows that if $\G$ is strongly walk-regular, then either $\G\in \mathcal{D}$ or $\G\in \mathcal{D}_{\theta}$ for some eigenvalue $\theta$ of $\G$.
 Note that from the observations in Section \ref{sec:spectrum} and Lemma \ref{lem:A}, it follows that the Hoffman polynomial divides the polynomial $x^{\ell}+(\mul-\lal)x+\mul-\nul$, and hence each eigenvalue different from the degree $k$ is a root of this polynomial.

 \begin{proposition} Let $\G$ be a strongly connected $k$-regular digraph.
 If $\G$ is strongly $\ell$-walk-regular with parameters $(\lal,\mul,\nul)$ where $\ell>1$, then either $\G\in \mathcal{D}$ or $\G\in\mathcal{D}_{\theta}$ for $\theta=\frac{-\ell(\mul-\nul)}{(\ell-1)(\mul-\lal)}$.
 Moreover, if $\G\in\mathcal{D}_{\theta}$, then $\theta$ is a nonzero integer number different from $k$, and $(\frac{\mul-\nul}{\ell-1})^{\ell-1}=(\frac{\mul-\lal}{-\ell})^{\ell}$. \end{proposition}